 During that same period, our supply chain management specialists solidified vendor commitments for all necessary parts and subcomponents, including mechanical, plastics, and reflective elements as required.
 They also recommended alternative sourcing for end-of-line (EOL) components and other unavailable or obsolete materials.
 Following customer approval of the improved prototypes, we laid the groundwork for scalable manufacturing at its flagship Chennai facility, allocating multiple production lines.
-For exceptional assurance, we implemented a wide range of automated test equipment (ATE), measuring basic product functions, including vehicle light flash rate.
+We implemented a wide range of automated test equipment (ATE) for exceptional assurance, measuring basic product functions, including vehicle light flash rate.
 In addition to maintaining adherence to the necessary IP 67/68 standards for water immersion resistance.

 These extensive QA checks have resulted in minimal customer complaints or required corrective actions, leading to higher, more reliable production rates than the customer’s previous OEM operations.
 Over the following years, our successful relationship with this customer has become a staple of our electronics OEM design and manufacturing services.
 Having further designed and introduced to the market over 100 additional variant product SKUs to date, a 35% annual increase, with a forecasted 50% growth over the next two years, per the customer’s internal projections.

-Syrma contributes our 40 years of design and manufacturing expertise spanning multiple diverse markets, and we look forward to discussing how we can deliver world-class products for OEMs across the globe.
+We contribute our 40 years of design and manufacturing expertise spanning multiple diverse markets.
+We look forward to discussing how we can deliver world-class products for OEMs across the globe.
 We understand our home Indian market, familiar with its vast regulatory and selling environments.
 We foster growth opportunities within India through our strong technology incubation ecosystem.
-We also assist global OEMs seeking to enter the Indian market by leveraging the local supply chain and favorable operating environments for cost reductions.
+We also assist global OEMs in entering the Indian market by leveraging the local supply chain and favorable operating environments for cost reductions.

 Our flagship Chennai location opened in 2006 and lies within a Special Economic Zone (SEZ) for electronics manufacturing, offering economic incentives for imports and exports.
-This primary facility is within 90 minutes of the Chennai seaport and 20 minutes to the international airport, with additional road and rail, connectivity linking to the rest of India and beyond, as well as infrastructure advantages with faster import and export clearances.
-We also have labor force availability, both technical and manual, to rapidly scale to client demand.
+This primary facility is within 90 minutes of the Chennai seaport and 20 minutes to the international airport.
+Additional road and rail connectivity links to the rest of India and beyond and infrastructure advantages with faster import and export clearances.
+We also have labor force flexibility, both technical and manual, to scale to demand rapidly.

 To learn more about this topic, please contact us.